mgsloan/todoist-shortcuts/readme.md

 | `` ` ``        | select the next top section (including favorites)     |
 | `` shift+` ``  | select the previous top section (including favorites) |

 In "section navigation mode", the different selections in the left pane are annotated with the keys to press to navigate to that section.
 Sometimes the sidebar can have more than a screenful of content.
 While in this mode, you can scroll the left pane down and up with `space` and `shift+space`.
+For smaller scrolling jumps, you can also use up arrow and down arrow.

 When projects have sub-projects, they are automatically expanded when the project is selected from the list.
 To collapse the sub-projects, just use